 Three Approaches to Avoid Mobile Ad Fatigue

-We’ve all experienced it — that eye-roll when we see the same tired ad for the umpteenth time; that sigh of frustration as we must sit through an uninspired video we’ve unfortunately memorized.
-Eventually our growing resentment evolves from just the ad, but the entire brand serving us the same video tutorial ad nauseum.
+We've all experienced it — that eye-roll when we see the same tired ad for the umpteenth time; that sigh of frustration as we sit through an uninspired video we've unfortunately come to memorize.
+Eventually our growing resentment evolves from just the ad, but to the entire brand serving us the same video ad nauseum.

-As you read this, millions of mobile users around the world are plagued with ad fatigue, the state in which targeted users have been shown the same ad so often that they become numb to it — or worse, annoyed.
+As you read this, millions of mobile users around the world are plagued with ad fatigue, the state in which targeted users have been shown the same ad so often that they become numb to it, or worse, annoyed.
 Rather than dumping money into the same oversaturated campaigns, advertisers can combat ad fatigue by serving interactive ad experiences that encourage audiences to willingly participate with you.
-Leveraging dynamic mobile interactions extend the shelf life of a campaign effectiveness.
-With creatives that continue to perform week-over-week, you can allocate more resources to buying premium traffic and optimizing UA campaigns.
+Leveraging dynamic mobile interactions extends the shelf life of a campaign's effectiveness.
+With creatives that continue to perform week over week, you can allocate more resources to buying premium traffic and optimizing UA campaigns.

 Choose your ad formats wisely